kaustubhk24/blog.kaustubh.codes/_posts/2020-11-18-how-to-migrate-wordpress-site-for-free-in.md

 It will prompt This may take few minutes.Proceed? click on **yes**.

-Now sit back & relax, don&#8217;t click anything or refresh or close anything.
+Now sit back & relax, don't click anything or refresh or close anything.
 This plugin will automatically download that .zip from old site & will automatically install.

 After installling it will show you the succes page.